 A fiduciary is required by law to always put your interests ahead of theirs, meaning they must in good faith only recommend products and strategies that are in your best interests.

 To figure out what investment strategy will best support your goals, an advisor should take the time to get to know you.
-This includes an understanding of your values and what’s important to you as well as what resources and opportunities you have available.
-In other words, before you invest with an advisor, an advisor should first invest time in getting to know you.
+This includes an understanding of your values and what’s important to you, as well as what resources and opportunities you have available.
+In other words, before you invest with an advisor, they should first invest time in getting to know you.
 Only then can they put together a customized plan capable of helping you reach your goals.

 If you are interested in wielding your financial power, then SRI investing might be right for you.
 Sustainable, Responsible, Impact investing represents a complex landscape of opportunities that can support your financial goals while representing your values.
 By strategically aligning your investments with entities that promote environmental or social justice goals and demonstrate good corporate governance, it’s possible to save for retirement and make a positive difference in the world.

 It might take time on your part to do your homework and find the strategy that fits, but everyone with a savings goal needs to learn how to navigate their financial choices.
-You don’t have to sacrifice investment performance – or your retirement – in order to invest responsibly.
+You don’t have to sacrifice investment performance in order to invest responsibly.

 1. “Sustainable Signals: Opportunities for Asset Managers to Meet Asset Owner Demand.”
 Morgan Stanley Institute for Sustainable Investing, February 2022.

 2. “Report on US Sustainable, Responsible and Impact Investing Trends.”
 US|SIF Foundation, 2022. https://www.ussif.org//Files/Trends/2022/Trends%202022%20Executive%20Summary.pdf